syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Clipboard

-Clipboard commands are used to cut, copy or paste the selected elements.Please refer to below list of API reference for more details.
+Clipboard commands are used to cut, copy or paste the selected elements.Please refer to below link which shows how to use clipboard methods in diagram.

 [cut](/api/js/ejdiagram#methods:cut "cut")